gerixx/jcodeddi/README.md

 # Coded Dependency Injection

-Can be used if reflection and annotation processing is not allowed or possible, the memory footprint is also very very low.
+Can be used if reflection and annotation processing is not allowed or possible.
-Minimum Java version is 8, recommended is version 11+.
+Minimum Java version is 8.
+Useful with Java compact profiles or for Java SE Embedded projects.
+Also injectors in a server session context are supported, e.g., for Servlets.

-For example A depends on B and C. `Injector` is the dependency injector provider, beans are always referenced by their classes:
+For example A depends on B and C:

 ```
 A -> B, C